jbrdge/Movie-Genres-Data-Analysis/README.md

 # Movie Genres Data Analysis
-Exploratory Data Analysis on Movie data
+Exploratory Data Analysis on Movie data, guided project for analystbuilder.com course: "Pandas for Data Analysis"

 The notebook in this repository acts as a walkthrough of the exploratory data analysis.